 This procedure applies where allegations are made or suspicions are raised that approved prospective adopters have caused Significant Harm to a child.
 It also applies where allegations are made by or in relation to a child placed for adoption or a child already adopted and in receipt of adoption support services.
 It may relate to recent abuse or neglect or historical abuse

 The procedure should be read in conjunction with the West Yorkshire Consortium Safeguarding and Child Protection Procedures.

-Historical allegations by children placed for adoption or already adopted and in receipt of adoption support services should be responded to in the same way as contemporary concerns.
+Historical or non recent allegations of abuse or neglect in relation to children placed for adoption or already adopted and in receipt of adoption support services should be responded to in the same way as contemporary concerns.
 It will be important to ascertain if the person about whom the allegation is made is currently working with children and if that is the case, to consider whether the current employer should be informed.

-Clear timescales will be integral to the procedure and those involved must avoid delay unless there is good reason.
-There will be clarity regarding access to reports and documents relating to the investigation.
+Clear timescales are vital, and those involved must avoid delay unless there is good reason.
+There should be clarity regarding access to reports and documents relating to the investigation.